 “Delmore was in another league,” say Candy.
-“And he taught Lou Reed at one point, so I suppose his legacy lives on.
+“And he taught Lou Reed at one point, so his legacy lives on.
 Some of his allusions go over my head though.”

 “Evan, you look like a WASP-y Delmore.
 Same lips.
 Did you read Aristotle when you were thirteen?” asks Linda.

 “Maybe, but Delmore understood him.
-I still get lost.
+I get lost.
 Especially all that ethics stuff.
-Gotta learn ancient Greek.
-He was a male chauvinist, so why bother?
-And half of what he said was wrong.
+Gotta learn Greek to get it.
+And he was a male chauvinist, so why bother?
+Half of what he said was wrong.
 Like the bit about the king bee.”

 Candy grabs the ball.
-“In my book I talk about stuff that falls through the cracks when reading translations.
+“In my book I write about stuff that falls through the cracks when reading translations.
 Sort of like people in a relationship when they talk.”

 “Is that so?
 Do tell,” says Linda.